January the 18th 1863

 survived to fight the subsequent battles of the war and return home, crowned

 with victory and welcomed with applause.
+About the time

 we finished our operations at the mouth of the Yazoo, just named, Gen. John A.